 Conclusions

 In this paper, a conceptual framework has been proposed to address the event of in-flight pilot incapacitation in SPO.
-Even though SPO is already in operation for some business jets, operating procedures and regulations have not yet been defined or implemented for large passenger commercial aircraft.
-Therefore, the maturity of the proposed concept should be considered as preliminary, and several assumptions have been made which are listed in chapter 2.
-Summarizing, the SAFELAND concept [35] relies on three key principles.
+Even though SPO are already in operation for some business jets, operating procedures and regulations have not yet been defined or implemented for large passenger commercial aircraft.
+Therefore, the maturity of the proposed concept should be considered as preliminary, and several assumptions have been made which are listed in Section II.
+Summarizing, the SAFELAND concept [37] relies on three key principles.

 First, the SAFELAND project addresses the pilot incapacitation issue for future SPO of CS-25 aircraft operated under IFR.
 Hereby, the proposed concept will most likely not be implemented before the year 2035, and therefore relies significantly on more sophisticated onboard automation to support the single pilot throughout the flight.
 In particular, in the first few moments after the pilot incapacitation, onboard automation will take over control of the aircraft flying according to the flight plan stored in the FMS.
 Furthermore, highly automated landing procedures are foreseen in which neither the single pilot (in nominal flight condition) nor the GSO (in incapacitated flight conditions) is required to intervene in the final approach.